KM-1/amazigh-alphabet-search-view/README.md

-# Flutter App component for list and search data items in Amazigh script
+## Flutter App component for list and search data items with Amazigh script